 Jason Mirch is a feature film and television producer and consultant based in Los Angeles, California.
 Most recently, Mirch founded Destructo Productions and is currently producing a feature film based on the New York Time best selling memoir Odd Man Outby Matt McCarthy.
 Previously, Mirch was the head of feature and television development and production at Image Nation Abu Dhabi, a finance and production company based in The United Arab Emirates.
 There, Mirch was directly involved in developing Image Nation’s 5-year strategic plan with the CEO, Michael Garin.
 Mirch worked closely with producers, Ashok Amritraj (Hyde Park Entertainment), Walter Parkes and Laurie MacDonald (Parkes+MacDonald), as well as Jonathan King (Participant Media), in the development, financing and production of a slate of international motion pictures, while supervising the content division for Image Nation International.
 There, he supervised the Image Nation contributions in the development of Flight, The Help, The Best Exotic Marigold Hotel, Contagion, Life of Crime, Ghost Rider 2, Midnight Sun, and 100 Foot Journey, among others.
 Locally, Mirch supervised a team of executives to manage a slate of over 20 feature film and television projects in active development.
 Prior to his work at Image Nation, Mirch was Co-Head of Development at Zadan/Meron Productions (Chicago, Footloose, The Bucket List) where he was actively involved in the development and sale of television series and mini-series to CBS, NBC, Fox, ABC, and Lifetime.
 He was also developed a slate of feature film projects for New Line, Paramount, Summit Ent., and CBS/Paramount.
 Mirch has worked with partners based in the Abu Dhabi, Dubai, Jordan, Egypt, Saudi Arabia, and India.
 He has sold programming to the OSN Network, the largest satellite provider in the MENA region, as well as MBC, the largest network in the region.
 Additionally, Mirch has worked with Gulf Film and Empire, two of the largest theatrical distribution companies in the MENA region.
 Mirch has worked with firms based in New York, London, Amsterdam, Hong Kong, Korea, and the Philippines to develop, produce, and distribute international content.
 Mirch has also consulted a number of international firms on the Middle East market, advising companies such as the BBC, Creative Artists Agency, and Burberry.
-Social Media Accounts: Stage 32 account - Jason MirchInstagram @jasonmirchTwitter @jasonmirchLinkedIn: Jason Mirchwww.jasonmirch.com Full Bio »
+You can contact Jason directly at J.Mirch@stage32.com Social Media Accounts: Stage 32 account - Jason MirchInstagram @jasonmirchTwitter @jasonmirchLinkedIn: Jason Mirchwww.jasonmirch.com Full Bio »

 Jason will be citing specific examples from films in several different genres as well as providing you tools to apply to your own writing.